HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 {{ figure_markup(
-  image="meta-description-by-percentile.png",
+  image="meta-description-chars-by-percentile.png",
-  caption="Meta description by percentile", description="Line chart showing meta description character count distribution across percentiles.
+  caption="Meta description characters by percentile", description="Line chart showing meta description character count distribution across percentiles.
 At the 10th percentile, meta descriptions contain 69 characters on desktop and 70 on mobile.
 At the 25th percentile, meta descriptions contain 166 characters on desktop and 168 on mobile.
 At the 50th percentile (median), meta descriptions contain 274 characters on both desktop and mobile.
 At the 75th percentile, meta descriptions contain 329 characters on desktop and 330 on mobile.
 At the 90th percentile, meta descriptions contain 537 characters on desktop and 533 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQUdZ1uaX5U0oLrHlWn8iYc1dhPthw59zy20QFdsYCgky7zaesRm8ctLSxQ9zjlapXCjo6Xd29w_xmB/pubchart?oid=1000016762&format=interactive", sheets_gid="1895020036",